Phrenic nerve, arterial blood pressure, and respiratory recordings for phrenic long term facilitation protocol.

 Completeness: Study Complete.
 Related study Phrenic Nerve Immunohistochemistry

 Subjects & Samples: Adult male Sprague-Dawley rats (n=44) were used for this study.
 Bilateral phrenic activity (amplitude and frequency), blood pressure (systolic, diastolic and mean arterial pressures) and heart rate are analyzed at baseline, H1, H2, H3, at 15, 30, 60 and 90 minutes post hypoxia, and during maximal chemoreceptor stimulation.

 Primary vs derivative data: The primary folder contains electrophysiology recordings (smrx) from multiple anesthetized, paralyzed, vagotomized and pump-ventilated rat preparations.
-This study does not contain a derivative folder.

 Important notes: This study contains a Docs file, which consist of a csv formatted document with blood gas data for each subject.